-The Teacher and Student Protection Act of 2025 aims to enhance the safety of both teachers and students in Arkansas schools by prohibiting the re-placement of students who have exhibited violent or abusive behavior in the same classroom as the teacher or student they harmed.
-The bill outlines that if a student is removed from class due to such behavior, they must be placed in an appropriate interim learning environment and cannot return to the original class until a conference is held to address the issues.
-This conference must include the principal, the teacher, the school counselor, and the student's guardians, among others.
-Additionally, if the behavior is determined to be a manifestation of a disability, specific procedures for handling the situation are established.
+The Teacher and Student Protection Act of 2025 aims to enhance the safety of both teachers and students in Arkansas schools by prohibiting the re-placement of students who have exhibited violent or abusive behavior against a teacher or another student back into the same classroom.
+The bill emphasizes the need for a safe learning environment and outlines specific procedures for handling incidents of violence.
+It mandates that if a student is removed from class due to such behavior, they must be placed in an appropriate interim learning environment and not returned to the original class until a conference is held to address the issues.

 Old version HB1062 V3 - 2-3-2025 09:59 AM: 6-18-511, 02-03-2025, 6-41-217, 6-48-104(a)